Katson-com/docs/docs/centralq-chat/installation.md

 ### Extension Installation

+!!! note
-> **Note:** Ensure that licenses are assigned to users before installing CentralQ Chat in Business Central.
+    Ensure that licenses are assigned to users before installing CentralQ Chat in Business Central.

 1. **Navigate to Extensions**: Go to the Extensions page in Business Central.
 2. **Access Marketplace**: Select "Extension Marketplace" to open Microsoft AppSource.